Thrash metal: Decline and crossroads (1991–1999)

+Megadeth moved further away from thrash on Youthanasia in 1994.
+While its predecessor still retained some noticeable thrash elements, this album placed greater emphasis on mid-tempo heaviness, more concise songwriting, and a more soft and polished melodic approach.
+Slayer did not radically alter its style on their sixth studio album Divine Intervention (1994), but the album marked a rougher and less cohesive phase, combining the band's established speed with a harsher, more grinding sound with groove and hardcore punk elements.
+Following this was an album of hardcore punk covers Undisputed Attitude (1996), which served as "the middle finger to the trendy pop-punk scene" (dominated by Green Day and the Offspring).
+On their eighth studio album Diabolus in Musica (1998), Slayer departed more clearly from its earlier formula, emphasizing lower tunings, thicker grooves, and a sound often associated with the late-1990s metal scene.

+Metallica then took a second major turn in their stylistic evolution with Load in 1996 and ReLoad in 1997.
+Rather than returning to thrash, the band moved further into a slower, more grunge-oriented hard rock and alternative sound, drawing on bluesy and southern rock textures with country elements, while keeping some of the weight and polish that had made them so commercially powerful.
+At the same time, many listeners saw them as uneven records, since some of the material lacked the focus, intensity, and distinctive drive of the band's earlier work, making the shift feel both ambitious and, in part, artistically diluted.

-Staying away from this new commercial mainstream of groove metal, metalcore, and especially nu metal, the second wave of black metal emerged as an opposed underground music scene, initially in Norway.
+Staying away from this new commercial mainstream of groove metal, alternative metal, metalcore, and especially nu metal, the second wave of black metal emerged as an opposed underground music scene, initially in Norway.
 This crop of new bands differenced themselves from the "first wave" by totally distilling black metal from the combined origins with thrash metal, but they preserved from all these sub-genres the emphasis on atmosphere over rhythm.

 As further extreme metal genres came to prominence in the 1990s (industrial metal, death metal, and black metal each finding their own fanbase), the heavy metal "family tree" soon found itself blending aesthetics and styles.
 For example, bands with all the musical traits of thrash metal began using death growls, a vocal style borrowed from death metal, while black metal bands often utilized the airy feel of synthesizers, popularized in industrial metal.
 Today the placing of bands within distinct sub-genres remains a source of contention for heavy metal fans, however, little debate resides over the fact that thrash metal is the sole proprietor of its respective spin-offs.